edolauria/edolauria.github.io/_news/announcement_1.md

 related_posts: false
 ---

-This is a <i>Seed Seminar Event</i> on  <a href="https://seedseminar.apps.math.cnrs.fr/" target="_blank">New trends in QFT, modularity, resurgence</a>, to be held of  at the Institut Henri Poincaré (IHP) in Paris.
-It is part of the Series <a href="https://seedseminar.apps.math.cnrs.fr/" target="_blank"> Seed Seminar of Mathematics and Physics </a>.
+This is a Seed Seminar Event on  [New trends in QFT, modularity, resurgence](https://seedseminar.apps.math.cnrs.fr), to be held of  at the Institut Henri Poincaré (IHP) in Paris.
+It is part of the [Seed Seminar of Mathematics and Physics](https://seedseminar.apps.math.cnrs.fr).

 ---

 This seminar series is structured into three-month thematic periods.
-Each thematic period is composed by: a kick-off event at [Institut Henri Poincaré](https://www.ihp.fr/fr) and a number of talks at [Institut des Hautes Études Scientifiques (IHES)](https://www.ihes.fr/), streamed on Zoom (a list can be found [here](https://seedseminar.apps.math.cnrs.fr/talks/)). </a><br/>
+Each thematic period is composed by: a kick-off event at [Institut Henri Poincaré](https://www.ihp.fr/fr) and a number of talks at [Institut des Hautes Études Scientifiques (IHES)](https://www.ihes.fr/), streamed on Zoom (a list can be found [here](https://seedseminar.apps.math.cnrs.fr/talks/)).

 We are currently supported by the Fondation mathématique Jacques Hadamard, the CNRS and the IHES;